By: Heather Keys

 Excursions Beyond Wine in Mendoza

-- Andean Adventures: Embrace the great outdoors with activities like hiking, mountain biking, or horseback riding amidst the gorgeous Andes Mountains that backdrop Mendoza.
+- Andean Adventures: Enjoy the great outdoors with activities like hiking, mountain biking, or horseback riding amidst the gorgeous Andes Mountains.

 - Culinary Experiences: Savor traditional Argentinean cuisine and partake in the famous asado barbeque, perfectly paired with the region’s exemplary wines.